-The last eleven chapters have, I hope, given you a solid understanding of all of the major components of a web browser, from the network requests they make to way they store your data and keeps it safe.
+The last eleven chapters have, I hope, given you a solid understanding of all of the major components of a web browser, from the network requests it makes to way it stores your data and keeps it safe.
 With such a vast topic I had to leave a few things out.
 Here’s my list of the most important things not covered by this book, listed in order of importance.

 When I teach from this book, I often cover these topics in lecture.
 That not only saves me from ignoring important topics but also gives me the flexibility to cover topics where implementation would be inappropriate.

-Web browsers now ship with a sophisticated suite of cryptographic protocols, with bewildering names like AES-GCM, ChaCha20, and HMAC-SHA512.
-These cryptographic protocols are used to ensure connection security, that is, to protect against a malicious actor with the ability to read or write network packets, like national security agencies, evil corporations, and ex-boyfriends on the same unsecured wireless connection.
-At the broadest level, connection security is established via the TLS protocol (which cameos in the first chapter) and maintained using an ecosystem of cryptographers, certificate authorities, and server maintainers.
+Web browsers now ship with a sophisticated suite of cryptographic protocols with bewildering names like AES-GCM, ChaCha20, and HMAC-SHA512.
+These protocols protect against malicious actors with the ability to read or write network packets, like national security agencies and ex-boyfriends in the same coffee shop.
+At the broadest level, connection security is established via the TLS protocol (which cameos in Chapter 1) and maintained by an ecosystem of cryptographers, certificate authorities, and open-source projects.

 I chose to skip an in-depth discussion of TLS because this book’s irreverant attitude toward completeness and validation is incompatible with real security engineering.
 A minimal and incomplete version of TLS is a broken and insecure version of it: contrary to the intended goal and pedagogically counterproductive.
 The best way to learn about modern cryptography and network security is a book on that topic.

 Caching makes network requests faster by skipping most of them.
-What makes it more than a mere optimization, however, is the extent to which HTTP was designed to enable it.
+What makes it more than a mere optimization, however, is the extent to which HTTP is designed to enable caching.
 Implementing a network cache deepens one’s understanding of HTTP significantly.

 That said, the networking portion of this book is long enough, and at no point in the book did the lack of a cache feel painful, so I decided to leave this topic out.
 Nor, sadly, did I find a chapter where caching would make a good exercise.